nishant-p-7span/Directus-MySQL-NGINX-Docker-Kubernetes/Directus.md

 ## Directus issue when migrating database dump.
 * manually install dump and run directus container on it. it will work without error.
 * export dump of that database.
 Case all the requ. changes are done.
-* now on import this dump on the start up of container and you won't have any error.
+* now on import new dump on the start up of container and you won't have any error.

 # Connecting Directus to AWS S3:
 * First create One s3 bucket and enable public access.